How to Prevent Outdoor Faucets from Freezing in Winter

 Identifying a Frozen Faucet

-Spotting a frozen faucet is the first step to fix it.
+Spotting a frozen faucet is the first step to fixing it.
 Watch for:

 - No water or less water coming out